-“Imposition of sentence suspended” is the default probationary sentence.
+Imposition of sentence suspended is the default probationary sentence.
 The defendant is sentenced to certain terms and conditions of probation but there is no set penalty or punishment if the defendant violates probation.

-“Execution of Sentence Suspended” or “joint suspension” is also a probationary sentence, but the punishment for violating probation IS set.
+Execution of sentence suspended or joint suspension is also a probationary sentence, but the punishment for violating probation in this case IS set.
 Usually the punishment for violating probation is a state prison sentence… which is why it’s called “joint suspension” (an old slang term for prison is “the joint” and your sentence in “the joint” is suspended).

 So if you are put on “joint suspension” probation, and you violate your probation, will you be automatically sentenced to time in prison?
 Not necessarily.
 You still have the right to a probation violation hearing at which your attorney can provide evidence in your defense as well as any mitigating factors in your favor.